birdherd07/p1-PACMAN/README.md

 - **Prompt**: "Please generate a python A* pathfinding algorithm for a 2d maze"
 - **AI Response**: Explained A* algorithm and provided implementation with driver
 - **Modification**: Removed driver, customized function parameters to fit within class

+#### Design of Ghost rules and actions
+- **Prompt**: "In python, what is the optimal way to design a set of rules and actions for a reflex agent?"
+- **AI Response**: Provided vacuum cleaner example, using a dictionary as a rule table with a tuple as key
+- **Modification**: Customized dictionary rules to fit the Ghost class

 ### Validation Process